clararichter/family-weather-service/reflektioner.md

 - sirpusen/logging - logging library that I'm accustomed to and like from before
 - godotenv - a convenience library for loading environment variables
 - resty - an http convenience library that makes sending http requests easier
+- sync - using sync/errgroup from the std lib in order to perform and synchronize concurrent http request to third-party weather services. sync.errgroup is an augmented form of sync.WaitGroup that makes error handling a bit simpler.